Excel-VBA-Diary/GetLocalPath/README(en).md

 # GetLocalPath
 # Convert the URL returned by Workbook.Path Property in Excel VBA on OneDrive to a local path.
 Created: December 29, 2023
-Last Updated: December 30, 2023
+Last Updated: February 6, 2024

 ## Problem to be solved